Elder Uchtdorf has lived a long life full of family, flying, service, and sermons. Check out these fun photo highlights.

-President Uchtdorf and his wife Harriet at Pioneer days in Ogden, Utah.
+Elder Uchtdorf and his wife Harriet at Pioneer days in Ogden, Utah.
 Posted July 14, 2014.
-Photo from President Uchtdorf's Facebook page.
+Photo from Elder Uchtdorf's Facebook page.

 Dieter F. Uchtdorf, Second Counselor in the First Presidency, and his wife Harriet ride in the Days of 47 KSL 5 Parade in Salt Lake City on Wednesday, July 24, 2013.
 Photo from Deseret News.